muggin/exploring-gans/README.md

 Other architectures were explored using code provided by the authors.

-This project was carried out as part of the DD2424 "Deep Learning for Data Science" course at [KTH Royal Institute of Technology](http://kth.se).
+The project was carried out as part of the DD2424 "Deep Learning for Data Science" course at [KTH Royal Institute of Technology](http://kth.se).

 ### Results
 #### MNIST Digits generated with Basic GAN and DCGAN